skubed0007/yt-grab/README.md

-# YTGUI
+# ytgrab

-YTGUI is a Rust-based command-line tool for downloading YouTube videos and audio using `yt-dlp`.
+ytgrab is a Rust-based command-line tool for downloading YouTube videos and audio using `yt-dlp`.
 It provides an enhanced wrapper around `yt-dlp` with custom progress bars and detailed debugging output.

 ## Features